Canop/broot/website/docs/navigation.md

 Simple patterns can be composed with the `!`, `&` and `|` operators.

+Examples:

-For example, if you don't want to see files whose name ends in `"rs"`, you may type `!/rs$` (it's the negation of the `/rs$` regular expression).
+If you don't want to see files whose name ends in `"rs"`, you may type `!/rs$` (it's the negation of the `/rs$` regular expression).

-And if you want to see all files containing `"pattern"` but not the rust ones, you'll type `!rs&c/pattern`:
+If you want to see all files containing `"pattern"` but not the rust ones, you'll type `!rs&c/pattern`:

 ![composite](img/20200620-composite-notrs.png)

+If you're looking for a file whose name you don't remember exactly ("rust_test" ? "test-rust" ?), you may type `test&rust` meaning the name contains both "test" and "rust".

 # More about searches